If you are experiencing chest pain that is not settling, or a medical emergency that could be life-threatening, ring for an Ambulance on 000.

 Dressings: The surgery will supply patients their first dressing if the patient presents with a condition that the doctor feels needs dressing for the first time.
 Patients who have been discharged from hospital and who need dressings will need to bring in dressings – either supplied by the hospital or purchased privately.
 Patients who have an ongoing condition that needs dressing will need to bring in dressings purchased privately.
 Our Registered Nurses will give a list of what materials a patient would need to buy and bring to their next wound management appointment.

-Your patient file cannot be transferred to other surgeries without the patient’s or guardian’s signed permission.
+Transfer of Patient files: Your patient file cannot be transferred to other surgeries without the patient’s or guardian’s signed permission.
 If you wish to transfer a copy of your medical records from this surgery to another surgery, please ask your new surgery to send a formal request with your signature.
-The administrative cost to prepare your medical records for your new surgery is $44.00 (fee current as 19 February 2014).
+The administrative cost to prepare your medical records for your new surgery is $44.00 (fee current as 19 February 2014) or $20.00 for a summary.
+If you wish to have a summary of your file you can request that a nurse upload a Shared Health Summary to your My Health Record if you have not opted out of the My Health Record system.

 ● medical records where the last entry relates to the patient age as an infant are kept from 25 years from that child’s birth;